 Meetings:

 By regulation, the Council shall meet at least four times during the school year (612/00 12.1) to discuss and decide on matters that it has the authority to consider, and shall ordinarily meet at NSS.

+School council shall meet within the first 35 days of the school year, after the elections, on a date fixed by the principal of the school.
+As per Reg.
+612, s.
+12 (2).

 The Principal shall, on behalf of school council, give written notice of the meetings of council (including committee meetings) to all parents of students enrolled.